-To the Participants and Administrator of The Savings Plan of Xerox Corporation and The Xerographic Division, UNITE HERE
+To the Participants and Administrator of the Xerox Corporation Savings Plan

-In our opinion, the accompanying statements of assets available for benefits and the related statement of changes in assets available for benefits present fairly, in all material respects, the assets available for benefits of The Savings Plan of Xerox Corporation and the Xerographic Division, UNITE HERE (the "Plan") at December 31, 2006 and 2005, and the changes in assets available for benefits for the year ended December 31, 2006 in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying statements of assets available for benefits and the related statement of changes in assets available for benefits present fairly, in all material respects, the assets available for benefits of Xerox Corporation Savings Plan (the "Plan") at December 31, 2006 and 2005, and the changes in assets available for benefits for the year ended December 31, 2006 in conformity with accounting principles generally accepted in the United States of America.
 These financial statements are the responsibility of the Plan's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.
 We conducted our audits of these statements in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.